RAMTIN ARABLOUEI, HOST:

 LAINE KAPLAN-LEVENSON, BYLINE: Laine Kaplan-Levenson.

-N'JERI EATON, BYLINE: Smizing and somber, N'jeri Eaton.
+N'JERI EATON, BYLINE: (Laughter) OK, smizing and somber - N'Jeri Eaton.

-ABDELFATAH: Original music was produced for this episode by Ramtin and his band, Drop Electric.
+ABDELFATAH: Our music was composed by Ramtin and his band Drop Electric.

 ABDELFATAH: Thanks for listening.